LL.M/M.Phil in Multilevel Government and Local Government

 To be considered for admission, applicants must meet the following minimum requirements:

-• an LLB degree, or an honours degree in political science, economics, public administration or other related social sciences;
+• an LLB degree, or an honours degree in political science, economics, public administration or other related social sciences, with an average of 65%;

 • proven ability to undertake advanced research; and